Hermine Braunsteiner

 Hermine Braunsteiner Ryan (July 16, 1919 – April 19, 1999) was an Austrian SS Helferin and female camp guard at Ravensbrück and Majdanek concentration camps.
 She was the first Nazi war criminal to be extradited from the United States to face trial in West Germany.
-Braunsteiner was known to prisoners of Majdanek concentration camp as the "Stomping Mare" and was said to have beaten prisoners to death, thrown children by their hair onto trucks that took them to be murdered in gas chambers, hanged young prisoners and stomped an old prisoner to death with her jackboots.
+Braunsteiner was known to prisoners of Majdanek concentration camp as "the Mare" because she was said to have kicked and stomped on prisoners, thrown children by their hair onto trucks that took them to be murdered in gas chambers, hanged young prisoners, and beaten prisoners to death.

 Braunsteiner was convicted for her complicity and collaborating in murders of over 1,000 people during the Holocaust.
 She was sentenced to life imprisonment by the District Court of Düsseldorf on April 30, 1981.
 She was released on health grounds in 1996, and died three years later.

 Early life

 Braunsteiner was born in Vienna, the youngest of seven children in a strictly observant Roman Catholic family, variously described as petite bourgeoisie (kleinbürgerlich) or working class.
 Her father, Friedrich Braunsteiner, was a butcher and a chauffeur for a brewery owner, while her mother was a washwoman and custodian.
 She was raised under impoverished circumstances in the Nußdorf suburb of Döbling.

 Braunsteiner graduated from Hauptschule in 1933 with aspirations to become a nurse.
 Due to the death of her father in 1934, however, she was required to find employment to support the family and thus unable to enter nursing school.
 Braunsteiner worked as a maid, mostly in Vienna, though she briefly moved to live with relatives in the Netherlands for three months in summer 1936.
 Upon her return, she was hired as an assembly worker at the brewery her father formerly worked for.